Sunny with a High Near 87 | SweetwaterNOW

 Tonight

-Mostly clear, with a low around 55.
-North wind 5 to 9 mph becoming east after midnight.
+Mostly clear, with a low around 52.
+Breezy, with a southwest wind 12 to 17 mph decreasing to 5 to 10 mph after midnight.
+Winds could gust as high as 24 mph.

+Sunny, with a high near 85.
+Light south southwest wind becoming west southwest 6 to 11 mph in the morning.

+Mostly clear, with a low around 53.
+West wind 5 to 11 mph, with gusts as high as 20 mph.

 Saturday

-Sunny, with a high near 88.
-Northeast wind 5 to 9 mph becoming north northwest in the afternoon.
+Sunny, with a high near 86.
+Breezy, with a light southwest wind becoming west 10 to 15 mph in the morning.
+Winds could gust as high as 23 mph.

 Saturday Night